ikappaki/basilisp-nrepl-async/README.md

 # A Basilisp async nREPL server for cooperative multitasking

 ## Overview
-`basilisp-nrepl-async` is an nREPL server implementation for Basilisp that allows client requests to be evaluated asynchronously by the main program at a chosen time and place.
-This enables cooperative multitasking on a single thread between the program and the nREPL server.
+`basilisp-nrepl-async` is an nREPL server implementation for [Basilisp](https://basilisp.readthedocs.io/en/latest/) that allows client requests to be evaluated asynchronously by the main program at a chosen time and place.
+This enables cooperative multitasking on a single thread between the program and the nREPL server on the Python VM.

 ## Installation